Amazon safety incidents

-In a statement, Amazon said it had eight warehouses or ‘fulfilment centres’ in the UK in 2015 and today there are 17.
+In response to the 2018 report, Amazon released a statement to say that it had eight warehouses or ‘fulfilment centres’ in the UK in 2015 and today there are 17.

 It added according to RIDDOR, Amazon has 43% fewer injuries on average than other transportation and warehousing companies in the UK.

-“Amazon has created more than 25,000 good jobs with good pay and benefits across Britain and we are proud of the work they do on behalf of customers every day.
+“Amazon has created more than 25,000 good jobs with good pay and benefits across Britain and we are proud of the work they do on behalf of customers every day,” the statement added.

 “Safety is one of the reasons LinkedIn recently ranked Amazon #7 on its UK Top Companies list.